 Investigation documents FWC rejects claim to access

-Procedural fairness is one of the factors that the Fair work Australia (FWC) will take into consideration when deciding if a dismissal.
+Procedural fairness is one of the factors that the Fair work Australia (FWC) will take into consideration when deciding if a dismissal claim.
 Has it been harsh, unjust or unreasonable under the Fair Work Act 2009 (Cth).
 Procedural fairness is concerned with the decision making process followed by a decision maker when deciding whether to take disciplinary action against an employee.
 Thus, the way in which a workplace investigation is conducted, forms part of the procedural elements that are assessed.
 Investigation Documents FWC Rejects Claim to Access article explains this and more.

 In order to conduct a successful workplace investigation, which is procedurally fair.
 The employer must ensure they have followed their own procedures when deciding to dismiss an employee.
 They must allow the employee an opportunity to explain their side of the story.
 They cannot refuse an employee seeking advice or having a support person available at any meetings.
 The employer must not skip or rush any part of the process or workplace investigation.
 They must not form an early view about the employee’s guilt or innocence.